oxygenxml/oxygen-batch-converter-addon/README.md

 ## How to Install

 1. Go to **Help->Install new add-ons** to open an add-on selection dialog box.
-2. Enter or paste https://raw.githubusercontent.com/oxygenxml/oxygen-resources-convertor/master/build/addon.xml in the **Show add-ons from** field or select it from the drop-down menu.
+2. Enter or paste https://raw.githubusercontent.com/oxygenxml/oxygen-resources-convertor/master/build/addon.xml in the **Show add-ons from** field.
 3. Select the **Batch Converter** add-on and click **Next**.
 4. Select the **I accept all terms of the end user license agreement** option and click **Finish**.
 5. Restart the application.